Theaetetos/Rename-Files/README.md

 # Rename-Files
-Renames array of files by substituting specified strings
+Renames array of files by substituting specified strings.
+Will search full name of file; take care not to use a substring present in file's path.